lconde-ucl/merge_fastq/docs/usage.md

 ## Main Arguments

 ### `-profile`
 Use this parameter to choose a configuration profile.
 Profiles can give configuration presets for different compute environments.
-Note that multiple profiles can be loaded, for example: `-profile standard,docker` - the order of arguments is important!

 * `standard`
     * The default profile, used if `-profile` is not specified at all.